News from and about Dulles International and Reagan National airports.

-To cut operating costs, United Airlines has stopped flights between Dulles and Milan and Dusseldorf, Germany.
-The airline also closed its remaining 32 city ticket offices across the country, including one at 1600 K St. NW in the District, where customers could change flights, have tickets reissued and receive mileage redemptions.
+Flights, Closes Offices To cut operating costs, United Airlines has stopped flights between Dulles and Dusseldorf, Germany, and Milan.
+In addition, the airline closed its remaining 32 city ticket offices across the country, including one at 1600 K St. NW in the District, where customers could change flights, have tickets reissued and receive mileage redemptions.

 British Midland International, United's Star Alliance partner, stopped flights between Dulles and Manchester, England, in December but said it plans to resume operations in May.

 To Airports Board Virginia Gov. Mark R. Warner (D) recently appointed Anne Crossman of Vienna and Mary A. "Mame" Reiley of Alexandria to the Metropolitan Washington Airports Authority board of directors.

 The authority is an independent agency created in 1987 to operate Reagan National and Dulles International airports under a 50-year lease.
 It is governed by a board whose 13 members are appointed by the president, the governors of Virginia and Maryland, and the mayor of Washington.